amirhosseinsaloot/dotnet-ddd/README.md

 - **API Controllers**: Implement RESTful APIs for client-server communication.

-## Contributing

-Contributions to this repository are welcome!
-If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this codebase according to the terms and conditions of the license.

 ---

 I hope this repository serves as a practical resource for understanding and implementing Domain-Driven Design (DDD) with .NET.
 If you have any questions or feedback, please don't hesitate to reach out.

 Happy coding!